lar-alvorecer/la-people-app/README.md

 Initialy it will be deployes as containerized in a single server.
 Defined using docker-compose.yml file in My hotinger VPS server (hrbsys.tech).

-below some tech info about the project ans sugestions for future deployment:
+below some tech info about the project and sugestions for future deployment:

 ## Tech Stack
 - [Next.js](https://nextjs.org/)